autodesk-platform-services/aps-forma-extension-shadow-study/README.md

 ## Motivation

-The shadow study extension lets the user select a time range, date and inverval to generate a shadow study consisting of screenshots of the proposal at selected sun positions for the given times.
+The shadow study extension lets the user select a time range, date and interval to generate a shadow study consisting of screenshots of the proposal at selected sun positions for the given times.
 This is a typical workflow for many architects which can be time-consuming to do with traditional tools.